 - theory to model and control flexible instruments and deformable models,

 - integration skills, software development and familiarity with frameworks for programming surgical robotics,

 - dissemination targeting both general and technical audiences, and

 - ethics, intellectual property rights, and technological transfer towards the market.

 The Early Stage Researchers, will make advances over the current state of the art in the following fields:

 - sensor technology for intraluminal perception,

-- actuation technology for continuum robots, and
+- actuation technology for continuum robots,

-- Distributed control and decision making for autonomous continuum robots.
+- distributed control and decision making for autonomous continuum robots.